 If you have leftover cooked or roasted cauliflower then this comes together in a matter of minutes.

-serves 4 as a side or 2 an entrée with a fried egg on top!
+Serves 4 as a side or 2 an entrée topped with an egg

 1 small-medium head of cauliflower, trimmed and broken into florets

-1 1/2 cups (or more) cooked or canned (and drained) chickpeas
+1 1/2 cups (or more) cooked or canned, drained chickpeas

 3/4 teaspoon ground cumin